butterfly-community/.github/profile/README.md

 ## Butterfly

-We are building core infrastructure bridging blockchain with physical devices for DePIN development.
+We are building core infrastructure connecting blockchain with physical devices for DePIN.

 ### Butterfly OHW ELF